bedylmz/yoloTrafficSign/README.md

 ### **Important Notes**

 * **File Structure:** Do not change the names of the image files or the folder they are in.
-Altering the file structure may cause a fatal error.
+Altering the file structure may cause errors.

 ---